idvorkin/idvorkin.github.io/_d/40-yo-programmer.md

 While I haven't seen age discrimination due to age, I've seen some attributes that tend to be attributed to older folks.

-#### I don't care about this new stuff, it's all BS, I'm just gonna do what I want.
+#### I don't care about this new stuff, it's all BS, I'm just gonna do what I want

 #### Who moved my cheese?

-#### I just want to coast till I have enough to retire.
+#### I just want to coast till I have enough to retire

 ### Age Based Advantages